Academic achievement: Individual differences

 Parent's academic socialization is a term describing the way parents influence students' academic achievement by shaping students' skills, behaviors and attitudes towards school.
 Parents influence students through the environment and discourse parents have with their children.
 Academic socialization can be influenced by parents' socio-economic status.
 Highly educated parents tend to have more stimulating learning environments.
 Further, recent research indicates that the relationship quality with parents will influence the development of academic self-efficacy among adolescent-aged children, which will in turn affect their academic performance.

-Children's first few years of life are crucial to the development of language and social skills.
-School preparedness in these areas help students adjust to academic expectancies.
+Children's first few years of life are crucial for the development of language and social skills.
+School preparedness in these areas helps students adjust to academic expectations.
 The significance of social relationships in educational contexts is widely recognized, particularly in how these relationships influence learning and academic performance.
 Notably, the characteristic of reciprocity within social relationships among children has been associated with enhanced academic performance.

 Studies have shown that physical activity can increase neural activity in the brain, specifically increasing executive brain functions such as attention span and working memory; and improve academic performance in both elementary school children and college freshmen.